nextapps-de/winbox/README.md

 </script>
 ```

 The ES6 modules are not minified.
-Please use your own bundler for this purpose.
+Please use your favored bundler or build tool for this purpose.

 <a name="api"></a>
 ## Overview